JoselleAstrid/ram-watch-cheat-engine/README.md

 - Ready-to-use RAM display layouts for several games.

 - A Lua code framework for writing custom RAM displays with the features described above.
-The main focus of the framework is on games running in Dolphin emulator, but the framework can also be used for PC games and other emulators.

 - A tutorial to help you get started.

+## Game compatibility

+The main focus of the framework is on games running in Dolphin emulator.
+Most disc-based Gamecube and Wii games will work in this framework.
+Any games included in this repository's `games` folder are confirmed to work.

+The start-address calculation used in this framework doesn't work for every Dolphin game.
+In particular, many Virtual Console and WiiWare games will not work, and there may be a few disc-based Gamecube/Wii games using advanced memory features which won't work here.
+We need to resolve [issue #4](https://github.com/yoshifan/ram-watch-cheat-engine/issues/4) to support these games.

+The framework can also be used for PC games and other emulators.
+If the start address changes in those games, though, then you'll have to figure out the address calculation yourself.

 ## Requirements